Cilvyahg/FED_wtrack/javascript/functions/functions.md

   make a box and press the button when u want to use the box

 a functions runs and then it stops. like a microwave. you turn it on and after a while you are done.

+- JONAS FUNCTIONS: there is no use to restore a value in a variable if all you do is return that value. so if you won't be doing anything with that variable except for returning it immediately so e.g.

+> `function calcAge1(birthYear) {`
+>
+>`const age = 2022 - birthYear;`
+>
+>`return age `
+>
+>`// but better in this case since you are only returning that value, no need to store it in a variable`
+>`return 2022 - birthYear }`
+>

 ## why use functions?